 Do you know what your customers want?
 What are their needs?

 Ask your customers these questions directly to get their answers.
 Don’t try to figure out their answers because you’re not your customers.
-Listening to your customers is a critical element of your business success strategy.
+Listening to your customers and applying customer feedback is a critical element of your business success strategy.
 Do you know why?
 Read on to find out.

 According to another survey by Bright Local, 88% of customers trust online reviews just as personal recommendations.
 With the ability to help businesses make profits, customers are so valuable that it’s important for businesses to find out what makes them tick.

 Polls, surveys, product reviews, engaging on social media, tracking complaints through email and educating customers are great ways of collecting feedback from your customers.
 Analyze the information to better understand your clients.
-With social media rage, voice of the customer is now louder than ever.
+As social media rages, the voice of the customer is now louder than ever.

 Acknowledge and address customer grievances to keep them happy for the good of your business.
 Here are the top 4 reasons why listening to your customer is critical to the success of your business: